cloudfoundry-tutorials/cf-and-k8s/content/docs/abstractions.md

 weight = "10"
 +++

 Workloads can be deployed to the cloud at varying levels of abstraction.

 High levels of abstraction provide simplicity at the cost of control; low levels of abstraction offer lots of control, but are more complicated.

-Generally speaking low levels of abstraction are older technologies, as newer technologies have built upon these to present more abstract and simpler interfaces.
+Generally speaking, low levels of abstraction tend to be older technologies.
+Newer technologies have built upon these to present simpler, more productive interfaces.

 ## What are the relevant layers of abstraction?